zacscoding/springboot-vuejs-auth/README.md

 this is demo project for spring boot + vue.js with maven multi module.

 - backend : spring boot with OAuth2 server
-- frontend : vuejs with access_token
+- frontend : vuejs with client app

 > #### Project structure